msg-systems/msg-fonts/README.md

 As most commercial fonts cannot be used unrestricted (especially when it comes to embedding the font and wide spreading the results), Open Source licensed fonts are used.
-The [TypoPRO](http://typopro.org/) projects provides an extensive and hand-collected set of those fonts.
+The [TypoPRO](http://typopro.org/) project provides an extensive and hand-collected set of those fonts.
 Inspired by TypoPRO, we have chosen 16 individual fonts to cover the above four major use cases and prepared the fonts for the above four usage contexts.
 The font sources are: